antoniosdougalis/Journal-Of-Personalised-Medicine_Parkinson-s-Project/README.md

 please contact me for any issues with the code

-Dr. Antonios Dougalis
+Dr. Antonios Dougalis,
-antoniosdougalis@ gmail.com
-antoniosdougalis@med.uoc.gr
+antoniosdougalis@gmail.com or antoniosdougalis@med.uoc.gr